redxzeta/react-bootstrap-watch-template/README.md

 # Simple React Bootstrap Template with BootsWatch Theme

 Purpose is to skip the setup process when using Bootstrap and using one of the premade themes along with React Router. `Pages` is where you put the page files and `Components` is where you put the UI files like Navigation Bar or Cards.
 Could be Customized to your liking.
+This could be also for beginners learning React where they want to focus on functionality first then styling later.

 git clone

 `git clone https://github.com/redxzeta/react-bootstrap-watch-template.git`

 To Change themes

 `index.js`

 ```
 import React from "react";
 import ReactDOM from "react-dom";
 import "bootswatch/dist/minty/bootstrap.min.css";
 import App from "./App";
 import reportWebVitals from "./reportWebVitals";